Flederossi/sandboot/README.md

 ```
 mkdir bin
 ```
-After that there are three different ways to use sandboot:
+After that there are two different ways to use sandboot:

 <br />